valtimo-platform/valtimo-documentation/using-valtimo/plugin/catalogi-api/configure-catalogi-api-plugin.md

 This action retrieves the statustype URL using the statustype description, and will assign it to a process variable.

 When creating a process link the following properties have to be entered:
 - **Statustype**.
-This description will be used to lookup the full statustype URL
+This description will be used to lookup the full statustype URL.

     A full URL can also be set here.
 In that case, the value will be used directly without a lookup.
 - **Process variable name**.
 This is the name of the process variable which value will be set to the found statustype URL.